 If you’re looking to buy a home in a higher price range, you’ll most likely need a special type of mortgage.
 With a Jumbo Loan from PNC, you can finance up to $5 million.

-Typically these fees range from 3% - 5% of the loan amount.
+Typically these fees range from 3% to 5% of the loan amount.

 If you need to borrow more than the Fannie Mae's and Freddie Mac's standard loan limit, $726,200 for a single family home in most places, you may need a Jumbo Loan.
 Limits may vary for multi-family homes.